rick-suspends/DevEx-Docs-Validator/README.md

-# 🛠️ DevEx Project Starter Template
+# 🛠️ DevEx Starter Template

 This repository serves as a **production-ready, basic starting point (template)** for building any Developer Experience (DevEx) focused project, API, or service.